300th Anniversary Celebrations

 German Reformed Church in America

-This year we will celebrate the 300th Anniversary of the German Reformed Church in the United States which began with the first communion at Falkner Swamp, October 15, 1725.
-This celebration of our immigrant heritage is particularly meaningful and instructive given the current conversations about immigration happening around the nation.
+This year we have celebrated the 300th Anniversary of the German Reformed Church in the United States which began with the first communion at Falkner Swamp, October 15, 1725.
+This celebration of our immigrant heritage has been particularly meaningful and instructive given the current conversations about immigration happening around the nation.

 A history strong in its roots and its capacity to evolve within God’s unfolding creation leads us into an uncertain future by God’s certain presence.
-This is something to celebrate!
+This has been something to celebrate!

 May 27th – An Immigration Story: How we got to where we are w/ Rev. Rick Taylor